heungjae/actifio/sky/oracle/install.md

 tnsping <service_name>
 lnsrctl status
 ```

+The listener process must be up and running:
+`ps –ef | grep tns`

+If the listner is down:
+`su - oracle ; . oraenv ; lsnrctl status`

+lsnrctl status to ensure the listener is running.
+If it's down, lsnrctl start will read the **$TNS_ADMIN/listener.ora** (under the grid or oracle user) and start the tnslsnr process.

+To reload the listener.ora file:
+`lsnrctl start ; lsnrctl reload ; lsnrctl services`

 If it fails, then create a service name entry in **tnsnames.ora** .
 The file should be in either one of the directories: $ORACLE_HOME/network/admin or $ASM_HOME/network/admin .
 The entry should be as follow:
 ```